Ganasai-Palakurthi/Ganasai-Palakurthi/README.md

-# 👋 Hi there, welcome to my professional world!
+# 👋 Hi There, Welcome to My Professional World!

 I'm **Ganasai Palakurthi**, a Full Stack Developer and Data Engineer with over **6 years of experience** in application development, full dev-to-prod lifecycle, CI/CD, deployments, cloud, and Data/AI/ML exploration.